Home › Glossary ›

 A radio frequency band near 850 MHz.
 It was the first band used for (analog) cellular networks in the U.S., and so was simply called the "Cellular" band.
 Since then, other bands have been created in the U.S. for cellular networks, such as PCS and AWS.

-As the industry moved from analog to digital to 3G, the Cellular band in the U.S. has been used for many different technologies, including AMPS, TDMA, CDMA, GSM, and WCDMA.
+As the industry moved from analog to digital to 5G, the Cellular band in the U.S. has been used for many different technologies, including AMPS, TDMA, CDMA, GSM, and WCDMA.
+Most wireless carriers in the US operate in some part of this band.

 See: ESMR

 Band 26 is an extended version of the cellular band that includes the frequencies of band 5, plus some of the lower frequencies that were previously part of the ESMR band.
-This extended cellular band is used by Sprint for LTE service.
+Band 26 is currently a major part of T-Mobile's network.

 Still confused?
 Spot a mistake?
 Give us your feedback on this definition.